Updated January 27, 2023

 In the city, wander through the charming Alfama district, tuck into upmarket street food at the Time Out Market and take in the grandeur of Praça do Comércio square.

 Then, head for Belém in the ‘burbs.
-Here you’ll find if not the best pastel de nata in Portugal, at least the most iconic, at Pastéis de Belém, as well as the Jerónimos Monastery.
+Here you’ll find if not the best pastel de nata in Portugal at least the most iconic at Pastéis de Belém, as well as the Jerónimos Monastery.

 Even in February, this stretch of Spain lives up to its “Sunshine Coast” moniker, and you can expect balmy days with temperatures that can reach the high teens.
 While it isn’t quite swimming weather, February in the Costa del Sol means hopping between charming, whitewashed villages and long coastal walks in the sun.

 If you’re looking for the Singapore splashed on all the postcards, head to entertainment hub, Marina Bay.
-Spend the day shopping 'til you drop and exploring the wonders of the nearby Gardens of the Bay, before returning for the nightly light show that claims to be one of the best in the world.
+Spend the day shopping 'til you drop and exploring the wonders of the nearby Gardens of the Bay, before watching the nightly light show that claims to be one of the best in the world.